gdgng/Project-Tracker/README.md

 **Option Input Stocks**
 Currently still working on the api for this.
 Option is currently manual, and asks for the total stock value.
-If used, it will be shown on the total assets screen
+If used, it will be shown on the total assets screen.

 ![InputStocks](https://github.com/user-attachments/assets/e9643a96-106e-4dae-b675-8b6c8bcc189e)